A. I3 Customer Demonstration Program Overview

 As an integral part of the IBM Innovation Incubator Project, the I3 Customer Demonstration Program provides an opportunity for disruptor companies participating in Stream 4 to showcase to a potential client the value of their technology.
 One outcome is to increase the Disruptor’s visibility to IBM.
 IBM, OCE, and the Innovation Hubs actively collaborate to help funnel promising technology companies into this Stream.

 - Advance computing innovation;

 - Identify and bridge barriers to adoption of emerging computing technology;

 - Increase economic impact for all parties.

-All applications must entail a partnership between:
+All applications must entail a partnership and/or sales relationship between:

 - Applicant: one Ontario-based, small-to-medium sized enterprise (SME) with fewer than 500 employees with a validated product/service ready to demonstrate (the “disruptor”)